securinets-enit/cat-the-flag2/foren/go-chall/writeup/WALKTHROUGH.md

 ## Investigation Tips

-- Focus on **what happens automatically when the project runs**.
 - Identify **which library or dependency** triggers unexpected behavior.
-- Look for **files, environment variables, or network activity** that appear without explicit user actions.
+- Look for **files, environment variables, or network activity** that appear without explicit user actions in one of the projects.
 - Once you find the suspicious library, everything should be clear.

 ---